CopperEgg/copperegg-powershell/README.md

 ```ruby
 Set-ExecutionPolicy Unrestricted
 ```
-* Create installation directories for PowerYaml and CopperEgg.
+* Create installation directories for PowerYaml and Uptime Cloud Monitor.

 The following instructions assume that you will install PowerYaml in this directory: